 This section looks at the title of your content.
 In the above post, you’ll notice that Rank Math flags up the last point as needing attention.
 Yes, we didn’t include a number in the title for that post.

 It’s important that when you use plugins to optimize your website to rank higher in search engines that you don’t do this blindly.
 Don’t fall into the trap of just following every recommendation that is made to you.
 Yes, it is true that posts that have a title with a number are more likely to rank and be clicked on when in Google search.
-However, that doesn’t mean that every post title should have a number in it, because you can actually harm your website’s SEO by doing something that just isn’t natural.
+However, that doesn’t mean that every post title should have a number in it because you can actually harm your website’s SEO by doing something that just isn’t natural.

 This section will take a closer look at the actual content on the post or page that you are currently working on.
 You’ll notice that the second insight is marked orange to indicate that it requires attention.
 Rank Math runs a Flesch readability test on your content.
 This is not something that is unique to Rank Math as a plugin.
-If you’re interested, you can learn more about the test known as the Flesch-Kincaid Readability Test itself, here.
+If you’re interested, you can learn more about the test which is known as the Flesch-Kincaid Readability Test itself, here.

 Rank Math also lets you preview what your search results look like (or will look like) on mobile devices – as shown below, which I must admit is a nice addition.